 What does Door charge?

-Door charges a flat fee of $5,000 per side, paid at close, for full service real estate brokerage services.
+Door charges a flat fee of $5,000 per side, paid at close, for a fantastic, full-service real estate brokerage experience.

 What is a “side?”